 Immigrant and Refugee Health in California

-Please note that this is a pilot program and currently only offered to a select number of students.
+Please note that this is a pilot program and currently only offered on a limited basis.

 There are 10 million immigrants living in California, more than in any other state.
 California’s immigrants play a crucial role in the global economy, and certain sectors of these communities have unique health needs/challenges.